-Eklavya is known as a disciple with unwavering belief and loyalty in the Mahabharata.
+Eklavya is known as a disciple with unwavering belief and loyalty in the Hindu Epic Mahabharata.
 Eklavya was the son of Prince Devashrava, the brother of Kunti and Vasudev, which also made him a cousin of Lord Krishna and the Pandavas.
-According to Harivamsa, Eklavya was abandoned by Devashrava when he was just a small child, upon the advice of saints, who proclaimed that the boy was destined to be a curse to the society.
+According to Harivamsa, Eklavya was abandoned by Devashrava when he was just a small child, upon the advice of saints, who proclaimed that the boy was destined to be a curse to society.

 The king of Hastinapur, Dhritarashtra, received the same advice after the birth of Duryodhana, only he chose to ignore it as Duryodhana was his first child.
 Eklavya was abandoned in a forest and was found by Vyatraj Hiranyadhenu, the chief of the Nishada or Bheel tribe, a jungle tribe that resided in the western part of the forests of Hastinapur in ancient India, who then adopted the boy.

 He is primarily remembered for his act of selfless devotion to his teacher, Guru Dronacharya.
 In the Mahabharata, Eklavya is shown as a boy who was fascinated with archery from an early age.
 When he was a boy, Eklavya approached Guru Dronacharya and asked him to take him under his tutelage.
 Dronacharya, after finding that he was a Shudra, a member of the lower caste, turned him away.

 Disappointed but determined, Eklavya returned home, made a statue of Dronacharya out of clay, and started practicing rigorously.
 He believed that if he practiced before his guru, he would become an expert archer one day.
 Every day, he offered fresh flowers and bowed deeply before the statue in the belief that his teacher would correct the mistakes he made in training.
 Over time he became a skilled archer.